 Sea level rise is one of the most talked about aspects of global climate change and with about 40% of the world’s population living on or near a coast, this is no surprise.
 Sea level rise has also been discussed in terms of its impacts on coastal ecosystems and habitats; but few studies have looked at the effect of rising seas on mobile marine species or their use of coastal habitats.
 Currently, our oceans are rising about 3.2mm per year, and this has been attributed to human forces.
 On top of rising seas, we are seeing an increase in major storm frequency resulting in coastal erosion.

 Many ecosystems that are threatened by sea level rise are home to sea turtle nesting sites.
+It wouldn’t be long before the waves start reaching for your favorite spot under the branded umbrellas underneath which you repose.
 There are 7 species of sea turtles in the world, all of which spend the majority of their lives swimming in the ocean.
 Female sea turtles will trek to tropical beaches in order to make nests and lay their eggs (Fig 1).
 Of the 7 species of sea turtles, 4 are listed as endangered and 2 are listed as vulnerable.
 As a result, conservation and research groups have identified common nesting habitats for sea turtles and have worked to preserve and protect them (Fig 2).
 But conservation efforts look to be fighting even more of an uphill battle as oceans are on the rise.
 While sea turtle nesting habitat could disappear in the future, there is a more imminent threat resulting from sea level rise: environmental changes to turtle nests.

 The environment of nests has a number of known impacts on reptile eggs and embryo development.
 Studies have shown nest temperature to influence the sex-ratios in new born turtles and high humidity led to longer incubation times in loggerhead turtles.
 It seems that the sand water content (or moisture) of nests influences embryonic development.
 Rising seas, erosion, and increased storms are likely to change the sand water content of nesting sites.
 Here, researchers investigate the effects of different percentages of nest moisture on the emergence of sea turtles from their nests.